oshi36/kanban-board/README.md

 # kanban-board

-To explore GitHub Kanban BOard features and to know how it works.
+To explore GitHub Kanban Board features and to know how it works.